In the 6 Steps to Planning an Awesome Waldorf Homeschooling Year, the final step is setting up your environment, the “E” in our acronym, BRIDLE.

 A: I buy all of our paper locally (except for main lesson books).
 Paper can be one of the biggest expenses in Waldorf homeschooling!
 I like to get good water color paper that is 140# (Strathmore 300 series is good).
 Next is either drawing paper or purchased main lesson books.
 (I buy main lesson books from a Waldorf supplier.
 See possibilities on my Resources for Waldorf-Inspired Homeschooling – this is the most popular page on my website!)
 The drawing paper can be used for form drawing as well, and then compiled into a book at the end of the year.
 Inexpensive manila drawing paper is great for practicing form drawing.

 Have fun with your 6 Steps to Planning an Awesome Waldorf Homeschooling Year!
-If you want more help with planning out your year, including resource lists, visuals and forms, check out my guidebook, Homeschool Simplicity Bundle.
+If you want more help with planning out your year with these six steps, check out the Plan It Out course, just one of the many masterclasses inside Inspired at Home.

 All six steps spell the acronym BRIDLE: